Model Info – Customs – My Very First!

 Above – Photo Taken About 1950 – This is a Brownie Hawkeye camera photo taken on our front sidewalk.
 Note the the windshield has not yet collapsed, the front bumper is still there and that the white sidewalls have not yet been painted on.

-Above - Photo Taken December 29, 2001 - I chucked the grille decal and the popsicle stick bumper suggestions and substituted some of Mom's aluminum clothes line wire (tough to bend!) for the grille and missing front bumper.
-Yes, I did paint the chassis orange.
+Above – Photo Taken December 29, 2001 – I chucked the grille decal and the sucker stick bumper suggestions and substituted some of Mom's aluminum clothes line wire (tough to bend!) for the grille and missing front bumper.
+Yes, I did paint part of the chassis orange.

 Above – Photo Taken October 29, 2005 – The gap in the grille surround WAS covered by the missing front bumper (see black and white picture above).

-Above - Photo Taken December 29, 2001 - The interior is a tribute to straight pins as customizing tools - dash knobs, windshield retention and, particularly, check out the "3-on-the-tree" shifter is brass rod and a blob of glue.
+Above – Photo Taken December 29, 2001 – The interior is a tribute to straight pins as customizing tools – dash knobs and windshield retention.
+The "3-on-the-tree" shifter is brass rod and a blob of glue.

 Above – Photo Taken October 29, 2005 – The tires on my model have a more "civilian" type tread and do not match the type from the kit above.
 They are rubber.

 Above – Photo Taken December 23, 2005 – Just to add to the confusion, this is the wheel and tire type that was included in the first eBay kit that I bought.
 Veco is a model airplane brand, so I assume these are not original to the Ace kit.